Titanexx/MDdot/readme.md

 - You can't integrate MDdot inside a paid software without a proprietary license
 - If you are a bug hunter without any business affiliation, you can use it.
 (Don't hesitate to support the project :kissing_heart:)

-If want buy a proprietary license, send a mail to [mddot@protonmail.com](mailto:mddot@protonmail.com)
+If want buy a proprietary license, send a mail to [mddot@protonmail.com](mailto:mddot@protonmail.com).

+A proprietary license brings you some advantages:
+- Direct mailing support (creation of templates, module development if needed)
+- Bug fixes before GitHub (bug fixes are always released for all in a short time)
+- Closed modules

 ## How to support